dzaba1/dzaba1.github.io/dotNetThreads.md

 - MTA - Multi-threaded apartment
 Multiple threads proxies to COM objects.
 Every object then should be thread safe.

+## What's the ExecutionContext?

+It's kind of key/value pair container with thread properies like security context, culture, and `AsyncLocal` values.
+It can be passed further for other threads and async continations.

 # Concurrent collections